kevinolega/callcentertrainingtips/_posts/2019-07-21-anime-kdrama.md

 When we were younger, our parents taught us that entertainment is something we're allowed after we're DONE ACCOMPLISHING OUR RESPONSIBILITIES.

-As kids, we didn't watch TV, see a movie or play a game until after we've cleaned up, eaten dinner, done home work and brush our teeth.
+As kids, we didn't watch TV, see a movie or play a game until after we've cleaned up, eaten dinner, done homework and brush our teeth.

 Why do the opposite now that you're old.